ysyk2021/the-power-of-acceptance-embracing-your-flaws-to-improve-your-life/src/chapter-5-1.md

-Chapter: Definition of Shame and Self-Doubt
+Definition of Shame and Self-Doubt
 ===========================================

 Shame and self-doubt are deeply rooted emotions that can significantly impact our self-perception, relationships, and overall well-being.
 In this chapter, we will explore the definitions of shame and self-doubt, gaining a deeper understanding of these emotions and their effects on our lives.